 Nehemiah 8:10 On 18 October we will celebrate World Mission Sunday - a special day, called by Pope Francis, when we are called to pray and offer material support to the work of mission around the world.
 This year we are invited to partner with the Church in Cambodia, which is reaching out to those who have been affected by disability and giving them hope through the Gospel of Jesus Christ, and practical support to live a fulfilling life.
 Chen was just 16 years old when he lost both his legs in a landmine accident.
 Knowing that his life would never be the same, he felt hopeless, until he and his family were approached by the Arrupe Centre.
 Led by Bishop Enrique Figaredo Alvargonzalez, the Arrupe Centre provides children like Chen with support and opportunities they may not access otherwise.
 You are warmly invited to partner with the Church in Cambodia through this year's Church Appeal.
 WAYS TO GIVE: Due to COVID restrictions here are some ways to support the Appeal - 1.
 Envelope 2. visit Website - give online at www/catholicmission.org.au/Cambodia; 3.
 Text GIVE to 0488 854 436 and then follow instructions.
 Thank you for your prayerful support and generosity.
-Ballarat Diocese Lay Pastoral Ministry Program Online Study Our partners at Dayton University are celebrating 20 years or learning and are providing some of their e-seminars at just \$20usd each (approx. \$28aud) in their next study cycle beginning 18 October: Hope in Times of Crisis, Basic Catechist Formation and Our Hearts were Burning.
+Ballarat Diocese Lay Pastoral Ministry Program Online Study Our partners at Dayton University are celebrating 20 years or learning and are providing some of their e-seminars at just \$20usd each (approx. \$28aud) in their next study cycle beginning 18 October.
 Registrations for this cycle are open now until October 12.
+More info at www.ballarat.catholic.org.au or email djurdja.klaric@ballarat.catholic.org.au New Roster for mowing lawn at St Columba's church is being prepared over the next couple of weeks.
+If you would like to join this roster or if you presently help out with this task, but would like to be taken off the roster, please contact Helen on 0409501926 Readings for Twenty seventh Sunday in Ordinary Time A

-More info at www.ballarat.catholic.org.au or email djurdja.klaric@ballarat.catholic.org.au \\\\\\\\\ Readings for Twenty seventh Sunday in Ordinary Time A First Reading Is 5:1-7 A reading from the prophet Isaiah Let me sing to my friend the song of his love for his vineyard.
+First Reading Is 5:1-7 A reading from the prophet Isaiah Let me sing to my friend the song of his love for his vineyard.
 My friend had a vineyard on a fertile hillside.
 He dug the soil, cleared it of stones, and planted choice vines in it.
 In the middle he built a tower, he dug a press there too.
 He expected it to yield grapes, but sour grapes were all that it gave.
-And now, inhabitants of Jerusalem and men of Judah, I ask you to judge between my vineyard and me.
+And now, inhabitants f Jerusalem and men of Judah, I ask you to judge between my vineyard and me.
 What could I have done for my vineyard that I have not done?
 I expected it to yield grapes.
 Why did it yield sour grapes instead?
 Very well, I will tell you what I am going to do to my vineyard: I will take away its hedge for it to be grazed on, and knock down its wall for it to be trampled on.
 I will lay it waste, unpruned, undug; overgrown by the briar and the thorn.
 I will command the clouds to rain no rain on it.
 Yes, the vineyard of the Lord of hosts is the House of Israel, and the men of Judah that chosen plant.
 He expected justice, but found bloodshed, integrity, but only a cry of distress.